-Fiduciary Liability coverage (FLI) protects plan fiduciaries against claims alleging breaches of their duties to the plan, its participants and their beneficiaries, as well as claims arising out of errors and omissions in the administration of the plan.
-“Administration” generally refers to the giving of counsel or advice to plan participants, record keeping and the managing of plan enrollment, cancellation or termination.
+Fiduciary Liability Insurance (FLI) also known as management liability insurance and is like errors and omissions (E&O) insurance, protects businesses and employers or plan fiduciaries against claims resulting from a breach in fiduciary duty.
+Essentially, the policy protects parties against liability for managing or administering employee benefits plans.
+It also protects plan fiduciaries against claims alleging breaches of their duties to the plan, its participants and their beneficiaries, as well as claims arising out of errors and omissions in the administration of the plan.
+“Administration” generally refers to the giving of counsel or advice to plan participants, record keeping and managing of plan enrollment, cancellation or termination.

 While an Employee Benefits Liability endorsement to a General Liability policy does provide some protection for administration, it does not provide coverage for breach of fiduciary duty under ERISA, which is also specifically excluded under the D&O policy.
 It is also important to note that, like D&O and EPL, FLI also provides coverage for the costs incurred in defending such claims.

 ERISA was passed in 1974 to ensure that benefit plans, whether pension plans or welfare plans, get the benefits promised by such offerings.
 The law does not require employers to set up these plans for workers.
 Rather, it polices the plans once they’re put in place to ensure they meet certain standards.